sukiletxe/sukiletxe.eu/posts/blog/phonetic-symbols-part-1-reading.md

 ## When all of this fails

 When all of this fails, things are out of your control.
 Pdf files are famous for making reading these symbols somewhat difficult, for some reason.
-However, it might be the case that the symbols used are old, [non-Unicode symbols][Wells2].
+However, it might be the case that the symbols used are old, [non-Unicode (Or PUA) symbols][Wells2].
 If this is the case, and if these symbols are in a Word or Powerpoint file, copying these symbols from Powerpoint to Word might halfly solve your problem, rendering legible pseudo-IPA symbols (I instead of ɪ, for example), instead of weird symbols.
 This is more common if the font used in the file is IPA-SAM.
 I don't know why this happens.

 [Wells2]: https://phonetic-blog.blogspot.com/2010/12/ban-legacy-fonts.html